hyundai-robotics/doc-hi6-operation/book.md

 # 7.3.4 Robot Ready Condition

-When the robot ready is completed, set the conditions for signal output in the \[Robot Ready OK\] item of the \[Set up&gt; 2: Control Parameter &gt; 2: Input/Output Signal Setting &gt; 4: Output Signal Assign\] menu.
+When the robot ready is completed, set the conditions for signal output in the \[Robot Ready OK\] item of the \[system&gt; 2: Control Parameter &gt; 2: Input/Output Signal Setting &gt; 4: Output Signal Assign\] menu.

 1. Touch the \[2: Control Parameter &gt; 4: Robot Ready Condition\] menu.